ibm-cloud-docs/Cloudant/release_info/deprecations.md

 {: #incompatibility-between-couchdb-version-1-6-and-ibm-cloudant-version-2-0-0}

 - An incompatibility exists between the most recent version of {{site.data.keyword.cloudant_short_notm}} and CouchDB 1.6-based codebase.
-In the older version of {{site.data.keyword.cloudant_short_notm}}, if you add a query parameter ("reduce=false") to the request body, the parameter in the request body is ignored while the parameter in the request URL is respected.
+In the older version of {{site.data.keyword.cloudant_short_notm}}, if you add a query parameter ("reduce=false") to the request body, the parameter in the request body is ignored.
+However, the parameter in the request URL is respected.
 In recent versions of
 {{site.data.keyword.cloudant_short_notm}}, the query parameter ("reduce=false") in the request body isn't ignored.

 ## Revised error message